-Content search, or federated search, or universal search, allows shoppers to search many data sources, including non-product data, and so various types of content, at the same time, from how-to guides to customer service pages and even a blog.
-You may have encountered federated search without realizing it - when you type a search query into MacOS Spotlight or Windows Search, the search engine returns results of all kinds such as apps, webpages, contacts, and documents which are drawn from different sources.
+Content search, or federated search, or universal search, allows shoppers to search many data sources.
+It includes non-product data, and so various types of content, at the same time, from how-to guides to customer service pages and even a blog.
+You may have encountered federated search without realizing it.
+When you type a search query into MacOS Spotlight or Windows Search, the search engine returns results of all kinds such as apps, webpages, contacts, and documents.
+These are drawn from different sources.

 An example of Content Search (Federated Search) used by Karen Millen.

-Content showcase is the showcase from “Popular” content to “Trending Now” or “New”, a relevant and intuitive browsing experience that inspires users to engage with new content and return to their favorites.
+Content showcase is the showcase from “Popular” content to “Trending Now” or “New”.
+This is a relevant and intuitive browsing experience that inspires users to engage with new content and return to their favorites.

 Facets (Faceted Search or Facet Filters)